souch/SMP/README.md

 ### Todo (perhaps :-)

+- zoom make letter (and button) bigger or smaller
+- small vibration on action?
 - group by genre
-- fast on big music list (> 5Go)
 - guess "smart" track number (2 < 11, song file name vs id tag, ...)
 - quick jump with letter in the right (like in contact)
-- zoom make letter (and button) bigger or smaller
 - speak the title ?
 - cursor for volume ? ( half/full?)
 - swipe to go to list of song <-> song details
 - mp3 tag editor ?
 - help + infobulle ?
 - playlist?
-- small vibration on action?
 - pinned section (upper group level stay at top until another one appears)?
 - shuffle
 - long press on back button kill the app
 - button to go to the last position after automatic scrolling
 - option: relock on pause even if unlocked
 - search?
+- benchmark on big music list (> 10Go)

 ### Credits